Vary your veggies.

 Any vegetable or 100% vegetable juice counts as part of the Vegetable Group.
-Vegetables may be raw or cooked; fresh, frozen, canned, or dried/dehydrated; and may be whole, cut-up, or mashed.
+Vegetables may be raw or cooked and can be fresh, frozen, canned, or dried.
+They can be whole, cut-up, or mashed.

-Based on their nutrient content, vegetables are organized into 5 subgroups: dark green; red and orange; beans, peas, and lentils; starchy; and other vegetables.
+Vegetables are organized into 5 subgroups based on their nutrients: dark green; red and orange; beans, peas, and lentils; starchy; and other vegetables.